dovukans/coding/docs/guides/cycling between audio outputs (ahk).md

  ```
 "C:\Program Files\AutoHotkey\v2\AutoHotkey64.exe" "D:\nircmd\AudioSwitcher.ahk"
  ```
- - Change the shortcut name of your liking, press finish.
+ - Enter a name for the shortcut, then press Finish.

  Now our icon should appear in the system tray whenever we log on to pc.